StanfordLegion/regent-lang.org/reference.md

 See below for detailed instructions on using [file I/O with HDF5](#file-io-with-hdf5).

+**Important:** attach and detach currently require that you **not use the region within the task where you attach or detach**.
+If you attempt to do so, the behavior is undefined.
+One way to guarantee that you do this correctly is to require the task to be [inner](#inner-optimization), though this is a more strict condition than is required for correctness.

 ## Acquire and Release

 A region which is restricted (e.g. due to an